Boeing CEO fights back tears and admits ‘our mistake’ in 737 address - The Boston Globe

-Boeing Chief Executive Officer Dave Calhoun fought back tears as he said the planemaker must own up to its shortcomings, underscoring the stakes of a safety incident that’s renewing questions over the quality of its manufacturing.
+Boeing chief executive Dave Calhoun fought back tears as he said the planemaker must own up to its shortcomings, underscoring the stakes of a safety incident that’s renewing questions over the quality of its manufacturing.

-“We’re going to approach this — number one — acknowledging our mistake,” Calhoun told Boeing employees Tuesday during a companywide meeting at its 737 aircraft factory near Seattle.
-“We’re going to approach it with 100% and complete transparency every step of the way.”
+“We’re going to approach this — No. 1 — acknowledging our mistake,” Calhoun told Boeing employees Tuesday during a companywide meeting at its 737 aircraft factory near Seattle.
+“We’re going to approach it with 100 percent and complete transparency every step of the way.”

 Advertisement

-U.S. regulators grounded 171 of Boeing's 737 Max 9 aircraft and ordered inspections after the Jan.
+US regulators grounded 171 of Boeing’s 737 Max 9 aircraft and ordered inspections after the Jan.
 5 accident.
-None of the 177 passengers and crew onboard Alaska Airlines Flight 1282 were injured when the panel ripped free shortly after the plane departed from Portland, Oregon.
+None of the 177 passengers and crew onboard Alaska Airlines Flight 1282 were injured when the panel ripped free shortly after the plane departed from Portland, Ore.

 Delaney will play the critical role for Boeing, Calhoun said, as himself and his team would be the only people authorized to give the green light to allow the Max 9 to fly again.